mimran1/mimran1/README.md

-- 👋 Hi, I’m @mimran1
+- 👋 Hi, I’m Mohammad
-- 👀 I’m interested in Web app development in .Net (particular interest in backend)
+- 👀 I’m interested in Web app development in .Net
 - 🌱 I’m currently learning Azure
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: imran2408@gmail.com